Back to work

 Connects AI product building to a real operating problem I had already managed manually.

-Tested with hundreds of calls and designed for family-restaurant use before any external paid customer claims.
+Tested through hundreds of calls and designed first for a family-restaurant operating environment.

 Demonstrates live voice AI product execution, not just a prototype.